The Evolution of a Revolution

 In 1929, RCA purchased the Victor Talking Machine Company, then the world's largest manufacturer of both records and phonographs, including its popular showcase Victrola line," and RCA Victor was born which would make RCA Radiola-Victrola sets.
 (Wikipedia)"

 The Radiola IX was made to fit into a console or upright phonograph.
+No extra piece of furniture required to have a radio and a phonograph.
 The Ladies' Home Journal, March 1924

 The new Orthophonic Victrola and Radiola Super-Heterodyne were combined into one cabinet in 1925 by the Victor Talking Machine Company.
 The Ladies' Home Journal, November 1925